liknesh98/YoPrintCodingProject/README.md

-3) Generate the Laravel Application key docker exec -it yoPrintApp php artisan key:generate
+3) Generate the Laravel Application key docker exec -it yoPrintApp php artisan key:generate (after this sometimes you have to execute docker-compose down -v and docker-compose up -d --build again) this is done because when the container is built it didnt build with the APP_KEY thus, it has to be built again with the app key

 4) Create db
 touch database/yoPrintDB.sqlite

 5) Run database migrations
 docker exec -it yoPrintApp php artisan migrate

+6) Run horizon
+docker exec -it yoPrintApp php artisan horizon:install

+after running the above command, all the config for horizon would have been created (the above command is only required to run for the first time)

+run this command below to activate horizon

+docker exec -it yoPrintApp phpp artisan horizon